Lead curator and archivist Cindy Davis wants to let the public know that there is no ghost at the Historic McKay Avenue School Archives and Museum.

 “We got a pretty intense, heavy vibe from the building,” the 41-year-old said.
 “It was pretty interesting for them.”

-Pandemonium Paranormal roots its investigations in the greater Edmonton area, which means they are able to discuss everything from CFB Griesbach to Charles Camsell Hospital to the historic Rutherford House.
+Pandemonium Paranormal roots its investigations in the greater Edmonton area, which means they can discuss everything from CFB Griesbach to Charles Camsell Hospital to the historic Rutherford House.

 What’s important to Buchberger is helping clients process and resolve their experiences with the paranormal.
 Additionally, his goal is also to merge the paranormal into mainstream science.